 Assessor: David M. Thomas

-New construction inspections in progress
+Burlington Edison property inspections are in progress

 The Senior Citizen and Disabled Persons property tax exemption helps reduce your property tax liability.
 The qualifying criteria for the program is based on your age and/or disability, residency and income. [more]